 Dangers & Annoyances

-Gaborone is a safe city by African standards and a welcome respite from the tension on the streets of some South African cities.
+Gaborone is generally a safe city.
 Crime does happen here (mostly pickpocketing and petty theft, with occasional muggings) although most visitors encounter no problems.
 Even so, it pays to be careful.

 - Always take cabs at night, especially if you’re a woman or on your own.